iFacility launches version 2.0 of myFacility

-In 2014 iFacility formed their own internal software development team, who as well as being fully Microsoft and Apple authorised and accredited, have already created a handful of proprietary apps (including iSecure and iManage: Security) and excellent security focussed windows software.
+In 2014 iFacility formed their own internal software development team, who as well as being fully Microsoft and Apple authorised and accredited, have already created a handful of proprietary apps (including our own iSecure, myFacility and myManage ) and excellent security focussed windows software.

 What does AXIS ADP mean to our clients?